 A sudden rain shower, leaking shoes, and it’s already happened:

 The feet are wet inclusively the socks.
 You hear it too often as a child: Wet feet will make you sick.
-While wet feet often lead to colds in humans, they will increase the risk of footpad lesions in poultry.
+While wet feet often lead to colds in humans, they will increase the risk of lameness in poultry.
 These affects both: animal performance and animal welfare.

-In several countries, footpad lesions are monitored as a welfare indicator.
+In several countries, footpad dermatitis in poultry is monitored as a welfare indicator.
 Moreover, chicken feet are exported to Asia for human consumption.
-Thus, a high occurrence of footpad lesions comes along with profit losses.
+Thus, a high occurrence of footpad dermatitis comes along with profit losses.
 But how do these lesions actually arise?
 When the callus softens due to prolonged exposition to moist litter, fine cracks in the epithelia arise, into which bacteria like Staphylococcus aureus may invade.
 In addition, ammonia irritates the upper layers of the skin and thus facilitate the occurrence of these necrotic lesions.
 In the further course the bacteria cause painful inflammation, deep ulcers, and swelling of the football.
 As one consequence, the animal changes its behavior and through the reduction of mobility, feed intake decreases.
+Lameness in poultry leads to performance reduction.
 Slow healing of the inflammation leads to continuous contamination of the litter with bacteria and infections of other animals – a vicious cycle that needs to be breached.

 The cause of this wet litter is a multi-factorial problem.
 But let’s not get ahead of ourselves:

 Increased litter-moisture frequently raises from management problems, which subsequently affect animal stress, gut health and feed intake.